How to Merge and Unmerge Cells

 Frequently Asked Questions

-How can I merge cells using IronXL in C#?
+How can I merge cells in C# without using Excel Interop?

-You can merge cells using IronXL by utilizing the `Merge` method on the specified range.
-The process involves loading the workbook, selecting the worksheet, specifying the range, and applying the `Merge` method.
+You can merge cells in C# without using Excel Interop by utilizing IronXL's Merge method.
+This involves loading a workbook, selecting the worksheet, specifying the range, and applying the Merge method to combine the cells.

-Yes, IronXL allows you to merge and unmerge cells programmatically without requiring Microsoft Excel to be installed on your system.
+Yes, IronXL allows you to manage Excel spreadsheets, including merging and unmerging cells, programmatically without needing Microsoft Excel installed on your system.

-Merging cells within a filter range can cause conflicts in Excel, and may require using Excel repair to view the spreadsheet correctly.
+Merging cells within a filter range can lead to conflicts in Excel files, which may require using Excel repair tools to correctly view the spreadsheet.

 Software Engineer